littlee/canvas-sprite/README.md

 - stop(): stop animation, reset to first frame
 - destroy(): destroy animation, should be called when canvas element is removed(unmounted) from DOM, in case of memory leak

-named exports methods:
+static methods:

 - loadImage(url): load image from url, return a Promise which resolve the loaded image

-static methods:

-- CanvasSprite.\$loadImage: same as named exports `loadImage`

 ## Migrate from v1.x